drkutuzov/sl2pm/README.md

 # SL2PM
 A package for tracking particles, red blood cells (RBCs), and capillary walls with super-localization from images recorded with two-photon microscopy (2PM).

-To get started with SL2PM, explore tutorials for (1) tracking a single quantum dot, (2) tracking a single red blood cell, and (3) tracking a single capillary.
+To get started with SL2PM, explore tutorials for (1) tracking a quantum dot, (2) tracking a red blood cell, and (3) tracking a capillary.
+E.g. if you are interested in measuring diameter of a capillary, made visible with fluorescently-labeled plasma (e.g. with FITC-dextran), go to `tutorial/capillaries/track_capillary.ipynb` notebook.

 All tracking algorithms require calibrations of the microscope's detectors (PMTs) and, for tracking capillaries, calibration of the microscope's PSF.
 Examples of these calibrations are shown in the separate tutorials: "Calibrating microscope's PSF for tracking vessels" and "Calibrating photomultiplier tubes (PMTs) for super-localization".
+Note that the spatial coordinate in the Jupyter notebook examples is measured in pixels (not actual physical distance units).

 The data analysis in SL2PM is data-driven, i.e., you need to check if underlying assumptions of SL2PM analysis are satisfied in your data before you apply any functions from SL2PM.